French language in Vietnam: History

 The number of students receiving their education in French in Vietnam declined to about 40% by the 1980s and continued to decline well into the 1990s.
 Additionally, many French-speakers who were anti-communist fled Vietnam and migrated to nations such as the United States, France, Canada (most particularly Quebec and Ontario) and Australia.
 As of 2000, only about 5% of students received their education in French.
 Meanwhile, the rise of the English language caused a further decline in the status of French in Vietnam as English became seen as the language of international trade, commerce and diplomacy.
-Whilst English has displaced French as the most studied first foreign language since the 2000s, French language education has been on the rise.
+While English has displaced French as the most studied first foreign language since the 2000s, French language education has been on the rise.
 By 2022, it had become the primary foreign language course at schools in over half of the country's provinces.

 Citing historic, sociopolitical, and cultural contexts, the Vietnamese government has implemented projects to promote or reintegrate French into education systems as a foreign language, especially at the secondary and higher levels.
-Notably, many university programs in engineering, science, medicine, and law remain taught in French, and an increasing number of schools in urban areas such as Hanoi, Ho Chi Minh City, and Cần Thơ use the language either as the main medium of instruction or alongside Vietnamese.
+In 1994, with the assistance of the French government, Vietnam implemented a bilingual education track in which students are taught in both French and Vietnamese from primary school onwards.
+While initially found only at more prestigious government-funded schools in urban areas such as Hanoi, Ho Chi Minh City, and Cần Thơ, by 2017, nearly 400 public schools offered the program to students.
+Many university programs in engineering, science, medicine, and law remain taught in French.
 Teacher training programs to enhance the quality of French instruction have been agreed upon with France, Belgium, Canada, and the other Francophone Asian countries of Laos and Cambodia.
 Vietnam has also become a destination for students from other parts of Asia to come and study French.
 The nation remains a member of La Francophonie.
 Furthermore, French has somewhat of a diplomatic language position in Vietnam.